Happy New Year! In time-honoured fashion, the start of the year signifies a time for us to make our new year

 This will then serve as a constant reminder of what needs to be done each time, and you can tick them off one by one.

 Do a little every day to build up your respective areas.
 See if you can work on each area wherever possible rather than attempt to close the gap only towards the end of the year.

 Be relentless too in paring away tasks that fall into the other 5% and leave these luxuries for later.

 In a work context, it may be useful to share the priorities between employees and bosses.
-This helps to ensure that there is common understanding on what should and should not be done while clarifying intents.
+This helps to ensure that there is common understanding on what should and should and should not be done while clarifying intents.

 Doing so also reduces the possibilities of last minute work being dumped on you as an employee.
+Or a boss.
 While that may sometimes still be inevitable, having this discussion early does help to minimise such ad hoc projects.

 Wish to go for a run after work every other day?
 Put that in your calendar!

 Working on a book?
 Include some “writing time” in your calendar.
 Make sure you’re uninterrupted or distracted during that golden hour.

 At work, find a way to control your own time.
 Reach an understanding with your boss or staff on what would work best – and stick to it!

 Finally, be truly present when the time comes to perform certain specific activities.
 This can be anything from speaking to a colleague or a customer, or being with your family members.

 Where possible (and I’m telling myself this), don’t be enslaved by that 6 by 2 inch screen at the expense of those whom you love and care about.